September 2024 Graduate Catalog

 Pre-Licensure Program Outcomes (Student Learning Outcomes)

-Upon completion of their program, the student should be able to:
+Upon completion of this program, the student should be able to:

 1. Prioritize patient-centered care using clinical judgment and the nursing process.
 (Knowledge for Nursing Practice, Person-Centered Care)